domenic/concise-notes/source/_posts/2016-01-20-modifying-or-deleting-a-line-from-an-old-commit.md

 I'll spare you and assume you know what you're doing, so here's the short version.
 Keep reading for a more comprehensive one.

 1. Find the commit you want to change or delete
-2. Get the SHA of its child commit.
+2. Get the SHA of its parent commit.
-2. `git rebase -i 1a2b3c4d` (1a2b3c4d is the child)
+2. `git rebase -i 1a2b3c4d` (1a2b3c4d is the parent)
 3. Replace `pick` with `edit`
 4. `git add yourfile`
 5. `git commit --amend`